Table of Contents

 Where can one find lodging amidst this expansive and extraordinary landscape?
 Within and around Monument Valley, several accommodation choices are available.
 I advise you to secure your lodging well ahead of your visit, as availability may be limited during peak travel periods.
 Be sure to verify that your selected accommodation includes the essential amenities and services you require, such as internet access, dining facilities, and guided tour options, by reviewing the specific details provided.

-The Monument Valley View Hotel is a Navajo owned business within the Navajo Nation and the Monument Valley Tribal Park.
+The Monument Valley View Hotel is a Navajo-owned business within the Navajo Nation and the Monument Valley Tribal Park.
 I booked a year in advance.
 The hotel is at a point where each room can view the Mitten Buttes directly from the room window.
-There are 3 floors to this hotel and all rooms overlook the 3 famous monuments and beyond.
+There are 3 floors to this hotel, and all rooms overlook the 3 famous monuments and beyond.
 The View, although it is quite pricey, I knew I was paying for the proximity to ‘the views’.
-Nonetheless, watching sundown and sunrise over the monuments from our deck made it well worth the price.
-Staying at the view makes it easier to spend a day in Monument Valley.
+Despite the cost, seeing sunrises and sunsets from our deck was worthwhile.
+Being at the View simplifies spending a day in Monument Valley.

-The rooms have a southwestern native style, are spotless, have comfortable beds and had all the basic amenities, including a microwave and refrigerator.
+The rooms have a southwestern native style, are spotless, have comfortable beds and have all the basic amenities, including a microwave and refrigerator.
 Large bathrooms – organic toiletries and huge towels.
 Bonus: you get Wi-Fi as a guest of the hotel.
-No public Wi-Fi or extremely limited cell access at monument valley.
+No public Wi-Fi or extremely limited cell access.
 Since our previous visit, they have constructed cabins that might be more suitable for you if you prefer to be away from the hustle and bustle.

 Watch a sunrise or sunset in this Mysterious Valley

-Spend time in The View hotel Gift Shop
+Spend time at The View Hotel Gift Shop

-TIP: there is a small museum on the opposite side of the gift shop, which was very interesting and very informative playing a documentary about the Navajo code talkers in WW2.
+PRO TIP: there is a small museum on the opposite side of the gift shop, which was very interesting and very informative, playing a documentary about the Navajo code talkers in WW2.
 They have since moved it to its own museum in Kayenta.
-There is also a Navajo Code Talkers Exhibit in the Burger King.
+There is also a Navajo Code Talkers Exhibit at the Burger King.

 Navajo Code Talkers Exhibit Museum

-We found the Navajo Code Talkers Exhibit was an engaging display.
+We found the Navajo Code Talkers Exhibit to be an engaging display.
 The displays offer a fresh perspective on the invaluable role played by these extraordinary individuals in military communications.
 Listening to the stories from the elders’ viewpoint was interesting.

 Watch The Unique Nightly Movie at the View